Pronunciation Guides in English: 12 Things You Must Know

-There are some consonants that make a different sound when they are put together.
+Some consonants make a different sound when they’re put together.
 These sounds are also mostly written the same way in the guide as they are in a word.
 They are:

 Say the last two words out loud to hear the difference.

 A quick note about the wh sound.
-If you are confused about the difference between w and wh, don’t worry, you are not alone.
+If you’re confused about the difference between w and wh, don’t worry: you’re not alone.
 These days, many people pronounce wine and whine the same way.
-The wh sound is supposed to be more stretched out, as though you are saying the letter h very slightly before the letter w.
+The wh sound is supposed to be more stretched out, as though you’re saying the letter h very slightly before the letter w.
 According to this blog, if you put your hand in front of your mouth, you can feel a puff of air for the wh sound, but not the w.

 Vowels are a little tougher to read than consonants because they have so many different sounds.
 If you can learn all the different sounds, you will find it much easier to pronounce English words correctly.
-So it is worth the effort!
+So it’s worth the effort!

 Below are the different pronunciations of English vowels.
-We have included one or two of the most common symbols for each sound.
+We’ve included one or two of the most common symbols for each sound.
 Which symbol you see will depend on the dictionary you use.

 Here is a quick rule of thumb: A line above a letter means you say its name.
 A small v or nothing above a letter means it is a short sound.
 Two dots above a letter means it is a long sound.